Our Approach to Phonics, Reading and Writing

 In line with the school motto, ‘Opening Doors, Enriching Lives’, we believe that reading is a life-enriching pleasure established in childhood.
 J.K.
 Rowling sums it up perfectly above and we achieve this through:

 Children are encouraged to read at school and at home.
-We ask that parents read with their children at least 3 times a week and record this in their organiser.
+We ask that parents read with or listen to their children read at least 3 times a week, discuss their texts and record this in their organiser.

 Here are some good questions for parents to ask: